Getting started with Trento Premium #

 To display a list of all available Pacemaker clusters and their details, proceed as follows:

 view.
-If the list is too big, reduce the list by providing filters.This view provides the following:
+If the list is too big, reduce the list by providing filters.The detail views of a HANA cluster and an ASCS/ERS cluster are different:

-view #The Step 5 of Procedure 3, “Performing configuration checks”.
+view #The Step 5 of Procedure 3, “Performing configuration checks on a HANA Cluster”.

 , , and buttons.
 These buttons are used to enable or disable checks and to start them.
-If you want to perform specific checks, proceed withThe cloud provider, the cluster type, HANA log, SID (when applicable), SAPHanaSR health state, HANA secondary sync state, fencing type, when the CIB was last written, and HANA log operation mode.
+If you want to perform specific checks, proceed withTop section: it displayes the cloud provider, the cluster type, the HANA log replication mode, the DBSID, the cluster maintenance status, the HANA secondary sync state, the fencing type, when the CIB was last written, and the HANA log operation mode.

 section: with a summary of the health of the clusters based on the runtime status and the selected configuration checks for each one of them (passed, warning and critical).